TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

    > Successfully started t3master
    > Project can be reached at http://t3master.ddev.site http://127.0.0.1:32773

-Ignore the warning about missing :file:`LocalConfiguration.php` for now, we will take care of that below.
+Ignore the warning about missing :file:`LocalConfiguration.php` for now.
+We will take care of that below.

 .. _ddev-composer-install: